How to Introduce Dogs: Canine Greeting Protocol

 - Growling or barking

-If the introduction went well in a neutral territory, you're ready for the dogs to move indoors.
-It's best to take the resident dog out for a walk while the new dog explores the home, as this lets the new dog get used to his or her surroundings without intruding on the other dog's territory.
-Then, you can bring the resident dog back indoors and have the two meet again.
-Keep both dogs on their leashes for now so that you can control them while they continue to get to know each other inside the home.
+If the introduction went well in a neutral territory, you’re ready for the dogs to move indoors.
+It’s best to take the resident dog out for a walk while the new dog explores the home, as this lets the new dog get used to his or her surroundings without intruding on the other dog’s territory.

 Meeting on the Street

-Of course, you won't be able to prepare for every dog meeting.
-There are plenty of occasions when you'll meet another dog but didn't plan on it — on a walk, a visit to the pet store, or a trip to the vet's office, for instance.
-Although you can't plan ahead for these situations, knowing how to approach them will make all the difference between a smooth introduction and a rocky meeting.
+Of course, you won’t be able to prepare for every dog meeting.
+There are plenty of occasions when you’ll meet another dog but didn’t plan on it — on a walk, a visit to the pet store, or a trip to the vet’s office, for instance.

 First, always ask the other dog parent if it’s okay for your dog to greet theirs.
 Once it’s approved by all parties, allow the dogs to sniff each other in greeting, but keep a careful eye on them, and maintain a strong grip on your dog’s leash to hold them back if necessary.
 If either dog gets overly excited, starts growling or barking, or begins baring their teeth, thank the other dog parent and move on.